-Spain vs. England Women's World Cup final predictions, picks by Chris 'The Bear' Fallica
+Spain vs. England women's World Cup final predictions, picks by Chris 'The Bear' Fallica

 "Bear Bets" are real wagers that Chris "The Bear" Fallica is actually making.

-The 2023 Women's World Cup final is finally here!
+The 2023 Women's World Cup championship game is finally here!
 The battle for all the marbles between Spain and England should be a great one, and it also gives us one more opportunity to get some bets down.

 I believe in transparency, so my tournament best bets record currently sits at 32-23, +$493.
 This is based on my wager amounts, with each being to win $100.
 But remember, you can always bet any amount you are comfortable with.